 Application Merge

-JSTOR Forum is a digital collection cataloging and publishing tool designed for institutions such as universities and museums.
+JSTOR Forum is a digital collection cataloging and publishing tool designed for universities, archives, and museums.
 This tool enables institutions to share their digital collections across various platforms, including JSTOR, The Digital Public Library of American, and custom OMEKA sites.
 Here are a few examples of collections published on JSTOR, a digital library, using JSTOR Forum.

 Problem to Solve